kingyiusuen/image-to-latex/README.md

 ## Limitations

-Although the trained model can achieve a reasonable performance on the test dataset, it performs poorly if the image quality, padding, or font size is different from the images in the dataset.
-This phenomenon has also been observed by others who have attempted the same problem using the same dataset (e.g., [this project](https://wandb.ai/site/articles/image-to-latex), [this issue](https://github.com/harvardnlp/im2markup/issues/12) and [this issue](https://github.com/harvardnlp/im2markup/issues/21)).
-To address this, future works should include image augmentation in their pre-processing pipeline to increase the diversity of the samples.

-For the sake of time, I did not use beam search or perform any hyperparameter tuning.
-I only used the first three layers of Resnet, because I ran out of memory on Google Colab when I tried to use the full model.
+For the sake of time, I did not use beam search or perform much hyperparameter tuning.
+Also, I only used the first three layers of ResNet-18, because I have limited computational resources.
+Future studies can try a larger model.

 ## Acknowledgement

 - This project is inspired by the project ideas section in the [final project guidelines](https://docs.google.com/document/d/1pXPJ79cQeyDk3WdlYipA6YbbcoUhIVURqan_INdjjG4/edit) of the course [Full Stack Deep Learning](https://fullstackdeeplearning.com/) at UC Berkely.

-- [MLOps - Made with ML](https://madewithml.com/courses/mlops/) for introducing Makefile, pre-commit, Github Actions and Python packaging to me.
+- [MLOps - Made with ML](https://madewithml.com/courses/mlops/) for introducing Makefile, pre-commit, Github Actions and Python packaging.

 - [harvardnlp/im2markup](https://github.com/harvardnlp/im2markup) for pre-processing the im2latex-100k dataset.